validitylabs/HOPR-PL-Substrate/README.md

 - **Polkadot slot leasing:**
    There is a proper way to collect Dots, i. e. by swapping HOPR tokens into Dots in order to lease a slot in Polkadot and get Polkadot's "pooled security".

-- **Modularisation:**
+- **Modularization:**
-   HOPR is modularised in a common message layer and multiple payment layer modules - for now Polkadot and Ethereum.
-The implementations live in seperate repositories.
+   HOPR is modularized in a common message layer and multiple payment layer modules - for now Polkadot and Ethereum.
+The implementations live in separate repositories.

 # Process details

-## Initialisation
+## Initialization
 Once a party decides to be part of the HOPR network, they create or recover an identity from a private key.
 It then publishes that identity and the corresponding key to the network such that other participants are able to find them.
 The node then crawls the network.
 That crawling process serves two purposes: First, it helps the new node to discover other nodes in the network.
 The second argument comes from the fact that a global passive adversary might be able to observe which nodes are asked for other nodes and might be therefore able to determine which nodes might be known and which are unknown.